libmapper/libmapper/doc/expression_syntax.md

 * `x.pool().min()` – output the minimum value of all active instances of `x`
 * `x.pool().size()` – output the difference between the maximum and minimum values of all instances, i.e. `x.pool().max()-x.pool().min()`
 * `x.pool().center()` – output the N-dimensional point located at the center of the instance ranges, i.e. `(x.pool().max()+x.pool().min())*0.5`

+These instance functions accept subexpressions as arguments. for example, we can calculate the linear displacement of input `x` averaged across all of its active instances with the expression `y=(x-x{-1}).pool().mean()`.
+Similarly, we can calculate the average angular displacement around the center of a bounding box including all active instances.

+* `c=x.pool().center(); y=(angle(x{-1}, c, x)).pool().mean();`

+In a scenario where `x` represents the touch coordinates on a multitouch surface, this value gives mean rotation of all touches around their mutual center.

+Future work: add filter() and use to produce new expression managed instances for clusters of points.

 <h2 id="fir-and-iir-filters">FIR and IIR Filters</h2>